learn-co-curriculum/phase-0-pac-1-working-with-strings/README.md

 You may want to follow along with the examples in [replit](https://replit.com/languages/javascript).
-Remember to use the console window (the one on the right), and that, if you get an error, you can "reset" the console by clicking the play button.
+Remember to use the console window (the one on the right), and that, if you get an error, you can "reset" the console by clicking the run button.

 ```js
 const firstName = "Spinachius";